densbornp/ghostface/README.md

-# GhostFace
+# bachelor

-This is GhostFace, a website where user can upload images of their faces and get face detection resistant images back.
+This is the bachelor project.
+It's all about opencv and python (face detection and data security)